-ASP.NET does not verify that the current user is authorized to view the resource delivered by the Execute method.
-Although the ASP.NET authorization and authentication logic runs before the original resource handler is called, ASP.NET directly calls the handler indicated by the Execute method and does not rerun authentication and authorization logic for the new resource.
-If your application's security policy requires clients to have proper authorization to access the resource, the application should force reauthorization or provide a custom access-control mechanism.
+ASP.NET does not verify that the current user is authorized to view the resource delivered by themethod.
+Although the ASP.NET authorization and authentication logic runs before the original resource handler is called, ASP.NET directly calls the handler indicated by the method and does not rerun authentication and authorization logic for the new resource.
+If your application's security policy requires clients to have appropriate authorization to access the resource, the application should force reauthorization or provide a custom access-control mechanism.

-The following code example executes the aspx page "Login.aspx" on the server in the current directory and receives the output from the page through the StringWriter object writer.
+The following example executes the Login.aspx page on the server in the current directory and receives the output from the page through the StringWriter object writer.
 It writes the HTML stream received from writer to the HTTP output stream.
 The contents of the Form and QueryString collections are preserved.

 Available since 2.0